 Happy New Year!

 - Want to make your own tortillas?
 Try this recipe: Homemade Flour Tortillas

 If starting with dry beans, use 2 cups, put in a pot, cover with a couple inches of salted water, bring to a boil, reduce to a very low simmer, and cook uncovered until done, anywhere from 30 to 90 min.
 Rinse with cold water and drain.

 I used a combination of freshly roasted poblano chiles and pickled jalapeños.
 This is because the poblanos I had were exceptionally mild and I wanted more heat, which I was able to get from the pickled jalapeños.
 Use some combination of cooked green chiles, either canned or fresh.
 Taste for heat and adjust to your preference.

-- 1/2 to 2/3 cups of chopped, cooked, mild green chiles (2 large poblanos or 3 anaheims, roasted, seeded, and chopped) AND/OR 1/4 cup chopped pickled jalapeños (to taste)
+1/2 to 2/3 cups chopped, cooked, mild green chiles (2 large poblanos or 3 Anaheims, roasted, seeded, and chopped) and/or 1/4 cup chopped pickled jalapenos (to taste)

-- 6 to 8 green onions, thinly sliced including at least half of the greens, about 1/2 to 2/3 cup total
+6 to 8 green onions, thinly sliced including at least half the greens, about 1/2 to 2/3 cup total

-- 1 bunch of cilantro, chopped, tender stems included (about a cup)
+1 bunch cilantro, chopped, tender stems included (about a cup)

 If you haven't already done so, prep your ingredients.
 Char and peel your chiles and/or red bell peppers if using fresh not jarred or canned.
 Cook your black-eyed peas if not using canned.

 Place the drained cooked black eyed peas in a large bowl.
 Add the chiles, red bell peppers, and most of the chopped onions and cilantro (reserving some for garnish).